-&lt;sup>3 The centrality of firms is illustrated by two recent studies that find that over 80 percent of all taxes are remitted by business in the U.S. and the U.K. - see Christensen, Cline, and Neubig (2001) and Shaw, Slemrod, and Whiting (forthcoming).
+&lt;sup>3 The centrality of firms is illustrated by two recent studies that find that over 80% of all taxes are remitted by business in the U.S. and the U.K. - see Christensen et al. (2001) and Shaw et al. (2010).
 Anecdotal evidence suggests that collection of taxes from businesses is even more important in developing countries.

 &lt;sup>4 For an excellent review of the sorts of special regimes that countries apply to small businesses, see International Tax Dialogue (2007).
 In many countries the exemption of small firms is de facto, due to lax enforcement.
 One implication of these policies is that the collection of taxes is highly concentrated among relatively large firms.
-A recent report asserts that the typical distribution of tax collections by firm size for African and Mid-Eastern countries features less than one percent of taxpayers remitting over 70 percent of revenues, and the report gives specific examples of highly concentrated patterns: in Argentina, 0.1 percent of enterprise taxpayers remit 49 percent of revenues; and in Kenya, 0.4 percent remit 61 percent (International Tax Dialogue (2007).
+A recent report asserts that the typical distribution of tax collections by firm size for African and Mid-Eastern countries features less than 1% of taxpayers remitting over 70% of revenues, and the report gives specific examples of highly concentrated patterns: in Argentina, 0.1% of enterprise taxpayers remit 49% of revenues; and in Kenya, 0.4% remit 61% (International Tax Dialogue (2007)).
 In contrast, most manufacturing employment in developing countries is in small firms (with less than 10 employees); see e.g. Tybout (2000).
 Gauthier and Gersovitz (1997) document the concentration of tax payments for Cameroon.